Eric Harris and Dylan Klebold: Acquiring arms

-Harris and Klebold were unable to legally purchase firearms due to their both being underage at the time.
+Harris and Klebold were unable to legally purchase firearms due to them both being underage at the time.
 Klebold then enlisted Robyn Anderson, an 18-year-old Columbine student and old friend of Klebold's, to make a straw purchase of two shotguns and a Hi-Point carbine for the pair.
 In exchange for her cooperation with the investigation that followed the shootings, no charges were filed against Anderson.
 After illegally acquiring the weapons, Klebold sawed off his Savage 311-D 12-gauge double-barrel shotgun, shortening the overall length to approximately 23 in.
 Meanwhile, Harris's Savage-Springfield 12-gauge pump shotgun was sawn off to around 26 in.

 The shooters also possessed a TEC-DC9 semi-automatic handgun, which had a long history.
 The manufacturer of the TEC-DC9 first sold it to Miami-based Navegar Incorporated.
 It was then sold to Zander's Sporting Goods in Baldwin, Illinois, in 1994.
-The gun was later sold to Thornton, Colorado firearms dealer, Larry Russell.
+The gun was later sold to a firearms dealer, Larry Russell, in Thornton, Colorado.
 In violation of federal law, Russell failed to keep records of the sale, yet he determined that the purchaser of the gun was twenty-one years of age or older.
 Two men, Mark Manes and Philip Duran, were convicted of supplying weapons to the two.

-The bombs used by the pair varied and were crudely made from carbon dioxide canisters, galvanized pipe, and metal propane bottles.
-The bombs were primed with matches placed at one end.
+The bombs used by the pair varied and were crudely made from carbon dioxide canisters, galvanized pipe, and metal propane tanks.
+The CO2 and pipe bombs were primed with matches placed at one end of their fuses.
 Both had striker tips on their sleeves.
 When they rubbed against the bomb, the match head lit the fuse.
 The weekend before the shootings, Harris and Klebold had purchased propane tanks and other supplies from a hardware store for a few hundred dollars.
 Several residents of the area claimed to have heard glass breaking and buzzing sounds from the Harris family's garage, which later was concluded to indicate they were constructing pipe bombs.

 More complex bombs, such as the one that detonated on the corner of South Wadsworth Boulevard and Ken Caryl Avenue, had timers.
 The two largest bombs built were found in the school cafeteria and were made from small propane tanks.
 Only one of these bombs went off, only partially detonating.
 It was estimated that if any of the bombs placed in the cafeteria had detonated properly, the blast could have caused extensive structural damage to the school and would have resulted in hundreds of casualties.